Obesity rates have surged in recent decades.

 Overweight and obese women are estimated to have a risk factor 2-4 times as high as healthily weight women for endometrial cancer, for example, while risk for pancreatic cancer is about 1.5 times as high.

-Most cancers have also shown to have a dose-dependent risk relationship with body weight.
-In other words, the greater the weight, the higher the risk.
-For example, while overweight or obese women have an risk increase of up to 300% for endometrial cancers, morbidly obese women have an increased risk of up to 800%.
+For example, while overweight or obese women have a risk increase of up to 300% for endometrial cancers, morbidly obese women have an increased risk of up to 800%.

 Currently, the associations between weight loss and risk reduction are not as clear as the association between weight gain and increased risk.
 However, the available data shows that losing weight can significantly reduce risk for certain types of cancer, particularly for cancers of the breast and prostate.